 How often do I need to schedule treatments?

 In China, patients often get acupuncture treatments daily, but for most American patients this isn't feasible.
 For most patients, I recommend starting with treatments at least twice a week to make quicker progress.
 The reason for this: the effects of acupuncture are cumulative and spacing treatments too far apart diminishes the effectiveness.
-Other than having acupuncture for general well-being (or "tune-up" treatments), generally once a week would be the absolute minimum frequency until the condition is under control.
+Other than having acupuncture for general well-being (or "tune-up" treatments), once a week would be the absolute minimum frequency until the condition is under control.

 How long does it take before I notice any changes or improvements?